Tails86/MouseWigglerPico/README.md

 WARNING: YOU DO THIS AT YOUR OWN RISK!
 I don't immediately see any issue with doing this, but I could be wrong!
 ![button](button.jpg?raw=true)

+## Case

+If you have a 3D printer, I recommend the button variant of this case: https://www.thingiverse.com/thing:4924948

 # Operation

 ## Bootup